 If your home or business is experiencing issues with suspected dry rot, we would recommend a professional timber survey to be conducted on your property.
-If you believe you have dry rot in your property, get in touch with our team today on 0800 0121 437 or complete our online contact form to arrange for a thorough property survey with our dry rot experts.
+If you believe you have dry rot in your property, get in touch with our team today on 0800 0121 437 or click the button below to book a thorough property survey with our dry rot experts.

 Unlike similar wood-decaying fungi like wet rot, dry rot can spread and grow over building materials other than timber such as masonry, this means an outbreak can quickly develop unnoticed.
 If left untreated, dry rot can cause serious damage to your property as dry rot fungus can weaken the structural timber.

 Damp Smell - Dry rot will produce a distinct musty mushroom smell

 Spore Dust - Large concentrates of fine brown dust can indicate an outbreak of dry rot is present

 Hyphae - Fine strands of fungal growth dry rot spores produce when they come into contact with timber in damp and humid conditions.
 They grow by extracting the moisture from timber.

 Mycelium - As the hyphae grows, the strands combine together to form a white cotton wool-like fungus called Mycelium to spread to unaffected timber.